Marble Cleaning Care and Repair

 Marble may be stone, but it is porous and stains easily.
 Wipe off anything spilled on marble immediately, just as you would from a wood surface.
 Use coasters under beverage glasses to avoid moisture rings.

 Wash marble surfaces with lukewarm water and wipe dry with a clean cloth.
 Wiping surfaces with a damp chamois will not leave streaks.
-Once or twice a year, depending on the soil level, wash with a mild detergent solution (dish soap and warm water), rinse, and wipe dry.
+Wash with a mild detergent solution (dish soap and warm water), rinse, and wipe dry.

 A light coat of wax will protect the surface of marble, but isn't essential.
 Use colorless wax and don't wax white marble or it may yellow.
-A marble sealer can be applied to clean marble to protect it from staining and allow soil to be wiped off with a damp cloth.
+A marble sealer can be applied to clean marble.

 Marble that has become dull can be livened up by using a commercial marble cleaner and polish that you should buy from a company that sells marble.
 Companies generally carry imported polish-cleaners, which are used on softer imported marbles and are safe for the harder U.S. marble as well.